-This is totally understandable, considering that all of our interactions with human beings end up as one type of relationship or another.
+The topic of relationships passes far beyond the boundaries of intimate partnerships.
+In fact, all of our interactions with human beings end up as one type of relationship or another.
 But what is not understandable is why people allow themselves to remain so perplexed and dis-empowered around the topic.
 It’s really not that complicated.
 If we have issues in our relationships, it’s never an accident or coincidence.
-Instead, the roots of such issues lie in one of the following areas of our own unhealthiness or neglect, which means that improving upon these areas increases our odds of having fulfilling relationships.
+Instead, the roots of such issues lie in one of the following areas of our own unhealthiness or neglect, which means that improving upon these areas increases our odds of having fulfilling relationships with others.
 These areas are:

 - Having a strong and faithful connection to God